AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/googleAnalytics.rst

 Viewing the source/medium of page visits
 ----------------------------------------

-To get a break down of the source of all this traffic, we need to add a **Secondary dimension** of which to look at the data.
+To get a break down of the source of all this traffic, we need to add a **Secondary dimension** by which we'll look at the data.

 You do this by clicking on **Secondary dimension**, start typing in ``source``, then click on **Source/Medium**, as illustrated below.